 The same rule applies when the fair market value of your home decreases.
 For example, if the appraised value after 25 years goes down to $200,000, you will repay $20,000 (10% of $200,000) instead of the $40,000 you borrowed.

 However, let’s say just after 2 years of taking the loan, you sell the house, and the fair market value of your home is 200,000; then, instead of paying back $20,000, you would pay back the allowable maximum loss: $40,000 – ((40,000*8*2)/100) = $40,000 – $6,400 = $33,600.

 In all, if your home goes up in value, you will pay more than you received from the government, and if your home value goes down, you will pay less.

-Flexibility: You can pay the loan in full any time, even before the 25-year window elapses.
-This allows you to exit the program before the value of your house appreciates.
+- Flexibility: Enjoy the freedom to repay the loan in full at any time, even before the 25-year period concludes.
+This allows you to exit the program before your home’s value increases significantly.

 Alternatives to First Time Home Buyer Incentive

 While the First Time Home Buyer Incentive is unique in its structure, other programs are available for first-time home buyers looking for a boost.